akshayram1/plantdiseasedetectionmaster/README.md

    cd plantdiseasedetectionmaster
 Install the required dependencies:

+cd plant-health-detection

+Navigate to the project directory:

 bash
 Copy code
+cd plant-health-detection
+Install the required dependencies using pip:

+bash
+Copy code
 pip install -r requirements.txt
+Usage
 Run the application:

 bash
 Copy code
 python app.py
-Usage
 Access the application through a web browser.

 Upload an image of a plant to the application.

 Click on the "Detect" button to analyze the image.

 View the results indicating whether the plant is healthy or diseased.

 Contributing
-Contributions are welcome!
-If you have any ideas or improvements, feel free to submit a pull request.
+Contributions to this project are highly appreciated.
+If you have any ideas or improvements, follow these steps to contribute:

 Fork the repository.

-Create a new branch for your feature or bug fix: git checkout -b feature/your-feature-name Commit your changes: git commit -m "Add some feature" Push to the branch: git push origin feature/your-feature-name Open a pull request.
+Create a new branch for your feature or bug fix:

+git checkout -b feature/your-feature-name
+Commit your changes:

+git commit -m "Add some feature"
+Push to the branch:

+git push origin feature/your-feature-name
+Open a pull request.

 License
 This project is licensed under the MIT License.
+See the LICENSE file for details.